Skip to content

 [...]

 In some cases it is required to load additional modules before loading the desired software.
-In the example above, these are modenv/hiera and GCCcore/10.3.0.
+In the example above, it is GCCcore/11.3.0.

 • Load prerequisites and the desired software: